 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If there’s one thing Sydney can boast, it’s having an abundance of beautiful beaches dotted along its harbour and coastline.
+If there’s one thing Sydney can boast about, it’s the abundance of beautiful beaches dotted along its harbour and coastline.
+But while most people flock to the busy tourist beaches, I much prefer hidden gems, such as stunning Kutti Beach in Vaucluse.

 Kutti Beach is definitely open to the public though, and if you’re looking for a secret spot that only the locals know about, I’d highly recommend heading down there.
 Vaucluse itself is a quiet, well-to-do suburb next to the busier Watsons Bay, and it’s easily accessible from the city.